-Vegan Almond Flour Shortbread Cookies, naturally sweetened and gluten-free
+Vegan Almond Flour Shortbread Cookies

 - 1 cup super fine almond flour

-- 1/2 cup deglet noor dates, about 12.
+- ½ cup deglet noor dates, about 12.
 Soak in water for 30 minutes and drain. (if you use Medjool dates, you might want to scale down to half the amount because they are sweeter)

-- 1 tsp pure vanilla extract
+- 1 teaspoon pure vanilla extract

-- 3 tbsp extra virgin olive oil
+- 3 tablespoon extra virgin olive oil

 - A pinch of sea salt or pink salt

 - Preheat the oven to 350 degrees.
 I start the oven before I begin making the cookies, because of how quickly they come together.